- Served in the Department of Justice (DOJ) during the Bill Clinton administration

 On April 20, 2010, Perez testified before the Senate Judiciary Committee on the subject of his efforts to combat discrimination in housing, money lending, employment, and police work.
 For a brief summary of his testimony, click here.

-Perez has emphasized CRD's “critical work” of “monitoring federal, state, and local elections across the country to ensure that voting takes place free of unlawful intimidation.”
+Perez consistently emphasized CRD's “critical work” of “monitoring federal, state, and local elections across the country to ensure that voting takes place free of unlawful intimidation.”
 But in June 2010, J. Christian Adams, a five-year DOJ veteran, resigned to protest the “corrupt nature” of DOJ's dismissal of a case involving two Philadelphia-based members of the New Black Panther Party who had intimidated white voters with racial slurs and threats of violence on Election Day, 2008.
 Adams cited Perez and Thomas Perrelli (the associate attorney general) as the two DOJ officials most responsible for dropping the case.
 In July 2010, Adams gave damning public testimony about how Perez and other Obama DOJ officials believed that “civil rights law should not be enforced in a race-neutral manner, and should never be enforced against blacks or other national minorities.”

 In September 2010, Christopher Coates—Voting Section Chief for the DOJ—testified to the U.S. Civil Rights Commission and corroboated Adams' assertion that the Department had routinely ignored civil rights cases involving white victims.
 For more than a year, Perez had denied the Commission's requests to hear Coates' testimony and had instructed Coates not to testify.
 But in September 2010, Coates finally chose to go public with his story and asked for protection under whistleblower laws.
 For the full text of Coates' testimony, click here.

-Perez has played a key role in opening investigations of several large urban police departments for systematic civil-rights abuses such as harassment of racial minorities, false arrests, and excessive use of force.
+Perez played a key role in opening investigations of several large urban police departments for systematic civil-rights abuses such as harassment of racial minorities, false arrests, and excessive use of force.
 In 2011, for instance, Perez's CRD initiated a high-profile push to reform the New Orleans Police Department; "pattern and practice" investigations of police departments in Newark and Seattle; and a preliminary investigation of the Denver Police Department.
 These actions were consistent with what Perez had stated in September 2010: "In case you haven’t heard, the Civil Rights Division is once again open for business.
 There were very few [pattern and practice] cases during the prior administration."
 On another occasion (in April 2010), Perez had stated: "Criminal prosecutions alone, I have learned, are not enough to change the culture of a police department."
 As of March 2013, Perez had initiated 17 probes of police and sheriff's departments across the United States—more probes of that type than CRD had ever previously conducted under any individual's leadership.

 In 2011, Perez led a DOJ lawsuit against Alabama's recently passed anti-illegal immigration law (HB-56), similar to Arizona's 2010 law.